Measure your progress!

 1) Minimise Artificial light exposure at night time

 Exposing your eyes to artificial light at night time (especially the blue spectrum) tricks your body into thinking it’s still daytime.
 This disrupts the production of the hormone melatonin which your body naturally produces at night under normal circumstances to help you fall asleep.
 The apps mentioned above dim your screens and give them a slight orange hue which makes them far less disruptive to melatonin production so you can fall asleep easier.
 This is a really quick and easy option that makes a big impact so you should have no excuse not to do it.
 Similarly make sure you get some light exposure during the day, natural light preferably so that your Circadian rhythm is in sync and your body knows to produce melatonin later when it gets dark.
+You could also consider getting some blublocker glasses @ambreyes have some really nice ones!

-2) Make your sleeping environment as dark as possible
+2) Make your sleeping environment as dark as possible and a bit cool

 Eliminate sources of external light that might disrupt your sleep for the same reasons as #1.
 Get a blackout blind or something similar and cover up any other light sources that might come from TV’s (better yet don’t have them in your room) or other technology and make your room as pitch black as possible.
 If you can’t see your hand in front of your face when you’re in bed then you’re doing really well!
+Also have your room a little on the cooler side in terms of temperature.
+The body cooling down before bed is one of the main things needed for sleep onset.
+This is why a hot shower or bath works well because of the rapid cooling down that follows.

 3) Get Active